adsforce/docs/src/en/in-app-events/README.md

 > **[danger] Warning**
 >
-> - Complex In-App events cause postback issues with Facebook.
+> - Complex In-App events cause Postback issues with Facebook.
 >
 > - If you need the event to be fully mapped with Facebook, you should send separate events per user action, e.g. send an Add to cart event per each added item.
 Using the in-app events raw data you can group these events together.